Drakkar-Software/OctoBot-Docs/Installation/Installation-Troubleshoot.md

 octobot_tentacles_manager.api.util.tentacles_management Exception during InstallWorker processing: Cannot connect to host www.tentacles.octobot.online:443 ssl:default [No address associated with hostname] (ClientConnectorError)
 ```

-The tentacles server URL has changed, there is no more leading \"www\".
+The tentacles server URL has changed, there is no more leading "www".
 Starting from 0.4.0b6, OctoBot uses the latest URL.
 To use OctoBot
 previous versions, please first set this environment variable before
 downloading tentacles: